Senior management

 Stewart Reynolds

-Stewart is responsible for managing Auckland Airport’s financial affairs, corporate strategy, investor relations, business planning, procurement and aeronautical pricing.
+Stewart is responsible for managing Auckland Airport’s financial affairs including business performance, financial and regulatory reporting, treasury, investor relations and internal audit.
 Stewart is also responsible for Auckland Airport’s hotel joint venture with Tainui Group Holdings and is a Director of both the Novotel and Pullman hotels.

 Stewart joined Auckland Airport in 2016 and has an extensive background in local and international capital markets having worked as an investment banker in London, Sydney and Auckland.
 Stewart holds a Bachelor of Commerce and Administration from Victoria University and is a Chartered Accountant with The New Zealand Institute of Chartered Accountants.